ctaho19/policy-guardian/readme.md

 - Select from various security checks to perform
 - Batch processing of files
 - Display results in a tabular format
-- Export results in CSV and PDF formats
+- Export results in PDF format

 ## Available Checks